-18. November, Saturday - Day 1: Transfer from the La Aurora International Airport (GUA) in Guatemala City to Antigua City.
+18. November - Day 1: Transfer from Guatemala City to Antigua City.
 First night in Antigua.

-We depart Antigua early in the morning in a private shuttle for a comfortable one-hour drive to the Mayan village of Soledad and the Acatenango trailhead.
-The drive from Antigua to the start of the Acatenango trek takes around 1 hour depending on traffic, police checkpoints and animals on the road, etc.
+We depart Antigua early in the morning for a comfortable one-hour drive to the Mayan village of Soledad and the Acatenango trailhead.
+The drive from Antigua to the start of the Acatenango trek takes around 1 hour depending on traffic, police checkpoints, animals on the road, etc.

 The 1525 m ascent winds its way up through four distinct ecosystems, starting with a tapestry of fertile agricultural fields where local farmers harvest corn, flowers, and snow peas.
 From there, the trail rises into an old-growth tropical cloud forest that harbors a diversity of flora and fauna and also provides hikers shade and comfort as they push up the steep slope.
 Emerging from the cloud forest, we enter a sparse high-alpine forest that reveals views of six other volcanoes, making it a great spot for a scenic trail lunch.

-After lunc31 we make the final push of the day and climb above the tree line into the fourth microclimate wind-swept and mystical volcanic terrain.
+After lunch, we make the final push of the day and climb above the tree line into the fourth microclimate wind-swept and mystical volcanic terrain.

-The campsite is already set up at 3600 m.a.s.l., we do not need to carry any of the camping gear.
+The campsite is already set up at 3600 m.a.s.l., so we do not need to carry any of the camping gear.
 The tents are for 2-3 people.
-Each tent has a pillow, – 6°C sleeping bag, an extra blanket, and a 5″ or 12cm comfortable mattress, under the matt all over the tent is a waterproof carpet to isolate the cold from the bottom, also there is an extra tarp to isolate the cold from the top.
-They provide also a clean inner sleeping bag and the campsite got its own outhouse.
+Each tent has a pillow, – 6°C sleeping bag, an extra blanket, and a 5″ or 12cm comfortable mattress, under the tent is a waterproof carpet to isolate the cold from the bottom, also there is an extra tarp to isolate the cold from the top.
+They also provide a clean inner sleeping bag and the campsite has its outhouse.

 Now we can relax, stretch, and take in the sweeping views of the Antigua Valley and Volcan Fuego before being served a hot dinner followed by coffee, tea, and marshmallows over the campfire.
 The campsite looks directly over Volcan Fuego, and your evening is spent splitting time between gasping at volcanic eruptions and staring into a mesmerizing sky full of stars above.
 Fuego is one of the most active volcanoes in Central America and has erupted more than 60 times in the last 500 years.

-20. November, Monday - Day 3: Wake up call at 04.00 am.
+21. November - Day 4: Wake up call at 04.00 am.
 We begin a 90-minute ascent up to Acatenango’s summit (3976 m) to watch the sunrise.
 It is a steep but rewarding climb through dwarf pine trees and gravel scree that leads to the top of the world.
-From the summit, we will find 360-degree views of Volcan Fuego, the Antigua Valley, and the distant Guatemalan highlands that stretch all the way to the border of Mexico.
+From the summit, we will find 360-degree views of Volcan Fuego, the Antigua Valley, and the distant Guatemalan highlands that stretch to the border of Mexico.

 Breakfast is at 8.00 at the base camp.

-21. November - Day 4: Shuttle to our yoga retreat location near Lake Atitlan, where we have an evening yoga class and dinner.
+21. November - Day 5: Shuttle to San Marcos La Laguna, to our yoga retreat location near Lake Atitlan, where we have lunch, an evening yoga class, and dinner.

 Lake Atitlán sits at an altitude of just over 1550 meters above sea level.
 The surrounding Lake Atitlan is world-renowned for its Cacao and Coffee plantations.